-What it is
+What is Kaposi's sarcoma?

-The causes of Kaposi’s sarcoma
+Causes of Kaposi’s sarcoma

-A main cause of KS is a virus called the human herpes virus 8 (HHV8).
+A main cause of KS is a virus called the human herpesvirus 8 (HHV8), also known as Kaposi’s sarcoma associated herpesvirus (KSHV).
 The virus infects the cells and it is thought that this causes them to become cancerous.

 Signs and symptoms of Kaposi's sarcoma

 Kaposi's sarcoma of the skin

 Lesions on the skin usually start out very small and flat.
 They do not cause any pain or itching and seem harmless.
 They look like a bruise but do not lose their colour when pressed, as a bruise does.